sumeghasetia/azure-dataplatform-setup/cosmosDBTasks.md

 **Step 1:** Go to portal.azure.com, click on create new resource and search Azure Cosmos DB.
 From there click on create and select “Core (SQL) - Recommended”
 After completion of the above process, we can perform the following tasks.

-**Step 2:** We can start uploading the JSON data through the upload item option.
+**Step 2:** We can start uploading the JSON data through the upload item option with Partition key as product id

 ![image](/images/step-2.png)